gulbeneser/test2/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
-\nConflict markers resolved, retaining latest versions of page generator and workflow.
+Conflict markers resolved, retaining latest versions of page generator and workflow.